FIND YOUR LOCAL TRANSPORT PROVIDER

 A Stage 3 Report for the Northern Trans Pennine Routes study was published in November 2016, and the Government subsequently announced that it would undertake further work to develop, assess and consult on options for dualling the A66 and carrying out junction improvements to the A69.

-TfN continues to work with Highways England and the Department for Transport as this scheme enters the design phase.View the latest updates provided to the Northern Trans-Pennine Routes stakeholder reference group
+Transport for the North continues to work with Highways England and the Department for Transport as this scheme enters the design phase.View the latest updates on the Northern Trans Pennine Routes

 Whilst the M60 around Manchester fulfils a similar role to the M25 around London, no part of it is further than five miles from Manchester city centre and it is therefore also an integral part of Greater Manchester’s local road network.
 The North-West Quadrant of the M60 between junctions 8 and 18 contains some of the busiest stretches of road outside the M25.